Airbnb bans house parties worldwide, citing virus mandates

 Airbnb is banning house parties worldwide as it tries to clean up its reputation and comply with coronavirus-related limits on gatherings.

-The San Francisco-based home sharing company said it will limit occupancy in its rental homes to 16 people.
+The San Francisco home sharing company will limit occupancy in its rental homes to 16 people.
 It may offer exceptions for boutique hotels or other event venues.

 Airbnb said it may pursue legal action against guests and hosts who violate the ban.
 Last week, for the first time, Airbnb took legal action against a guest who held an unauthorized party in Sacramento County, California.